imaspacecat/xtitle/readme.md

 ## Motivation
-default `xwindow` module for polybar outputs full title of application which can be long and miss the name of the application (such as occurs with kitty)

-solution: use other properties such as window_class or window_instance

 The default `xwindow` module that is included with Polybar outputs full title of application which can be long and miss.
 For example, if a given application such as Kitty includes a file path in its application name.

 A solution to this is to use other properties such as the window `class` or `instance`